Wextikit/ElysiumModMenu/README.md

 # ✦ ElysiumModMenu — Among Us

-♡ **ElysiumModMenu** is a BepInEx IL2CPP mod menu for **Among Us**, designed as an all-in-one menu for private lobbies, testing, host-side controls, visual tools, chat improvements, cosmetics, and lobby management.
+♡ **ElysiumModMenu** is a BepInEx IL2CPP mod menu for **Among Us**.

-The menu includes account/local spoof options, ESP tools, anti-cheat protection, chat utilities, sabotage and door controls, outfit presets, host tools, keybinds, customization options, and multilingual UI support.
+It combines private lobby tools, visual options, chat improvements, cosmetics, host controls, and menu customization in one place.

 > ⚠️ **Warning**
-> ElysiumModMenu includes powerful host-side and network-related features.
+> This menu includes powerful host-side and network-related features.
-> Use it only in private lobbies, testing environments, or with friends who agreed to play with mods.
+> Use it only in private lobbies, test rooms, or with friends who agreed to play with mods.
 > Do not use it to ruin public games, crash lobbies, harass players, or abuse random users.

 ---